billthefarmer/shorty/README.md

 ![](https://github.com/billthefarmer/billthefarmer.github.io/raw/master/images/Shorty-lookup.png) ![](https://github.com/billthefarmer/billthefarmer.github.io/raw/master/images/Shorty-help.png)

  * Create shortcuts from the app or using the android launcher from the desktop.
- * Defaults to BBC Radio 4 if the fields are left empty.
+ * Defaults to BBC Radio 4 if fields are left empty.
+ * Lookup stations from a list.
- * Field values remembered between uses.
+ * Field values and list remembered between uses.
+ * Save and restore the list from the device file system.

 ## Using